MayaPosch/NymphCast/README.md

 * The server is assumed to have 100 MB heap space free for caching.

+## Developer's Guide

+The current server and client documentation is hosted at the [Nyanko website](http://nyanko.ws/product_nymphcast.php).

 ## SDK ##

 An SDK has been made available in the `src/client_lib/` folder.
 The player project under `player/` uses the SDK as part of a Qt5 project to implement a NymphCast client which exposes all of the NymphCast features to the user.